jvazquez34139/Template/README.md

  This includes dependencies for gulp automation, express and parsers, template folder routes, and a basic running express app.

- To install `$npm clone https://github.com/jvazquez34139/Template.git foldername`
+ To install `$git clone https://github.com/jvazquez34139/Template.git foldername` '$npm install'

 ## Express App
   #### Includes an `app.js` file.
 This is the main server file.